Loui-Molina/banca-fe/local-packages/banca-api/README.md

 ```
 // configuring providers with an authentication service that manages your access tokens
-import { ApiModule, Configuration } from 'restClient';
+import { ApiModule, Configuration } from 'banca-api';

 @NgModule({
     imports: [ ApiModule ],